 The Gurri Wanyarra Wellbeing Centre offers a great water play space for kids.
 This indoor facility has a colourful zero depth play area with slides, water jets, spinning water wheel and a tipping bucket.
 Parents will love the fact that the pools are heated – and the barista made coffee available!
 A great outing for a colder or rainy day.

-10 BIG days out in Bendigo these school holidays
+10 BIG days out in Bendigo these summer school holidays

 What better way to explore Bendigo and its history than by historic tram.
 Each tram has been lovely restored and is an important part of Bendigo’s identity.
 There are different tours available, each with a different theme.
 Tickets are valid for 1 day, so why not hop-on and hop-off these unique vehicles while exploring the city.